Terms of Service

 10. Limitation of Liability

-To the fullest extent permitted by law, Clawvisor and its maintainers shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of data, revenue, or profits arising from your use of the Service or the Software.
+To the fullest extent permitted by law, Clawvisor, Inc. and its officers, directors, employees, and affiliates shall not be liable for any indirect, incidental, special, consequential, or punitive damages, or any loss of data, revenue, or profits arising from your use of the Service or the Software.
 This includes damages resulting from actions taken by AI agents, credential exposure, or service interruptions.

 The intent verification feature uses a third-party LLM to check whether agent requests are consistent with approved purposes.
 This check is best-effort and may not catch all misuse.
 It is not a substitute for careful task scope design and human oversight.